-We anticipate that the non-invasive nature of saliva-based glucose testing will make patients more amenable to glucose monitoring, thus increase the number of times a patient tests per day.
-The data generated by the SGB, combined with the interface of the "smart" device or dedicated reader with the DIS and the artificial intelligence feedback, will allow the patient to achieve better glucose control through a practical understanding of lifestyle factors that affect glucose levels, thereby helping prevent or delay diabetes complications and ultimately personalizing diabetes management.
+We anticipate that the non-invasive nature of saliva-based glucose testing will make patients more amenable to glucose monitoring, with the expected result of increasing the number of times a patient tests per day.
+The data generated by the SGB, combined with the interface of the smart device or dedicated reader with our digital information system and the artificial intelligence feedback, will allow the patient to achieve better glucose control through a practical understanding of lifestyle factors that affect glucose levels, thereby helping prevent or delay diabetes complications and ultimately personalizing diabetes management.
 See Figure 6 below.

 This is at a time of major investment across the Chinese healthcare industry.
-China's digital healthcare market is expected to grow considerably in the next few years, with \$110 billion expected to be invested in 2020 alone, of which \$35 billion is expected to be invested in disease management.
+According to the Boston Consulting Group, China's digital healthcare market is expected to grow considerably in the next few years, with \$110 billion expected to be invested in 2020 alone, of which \$35 billion is expected to be invested in disease management.
 We believe that we are entering the market in an opportune time with a multi-channel revenue model delivering a solid value proposition to the multiple stakeholders involved in the management of diabetes.